 Our camper van heater was relatively straightforward to the install.
 Well, once we’d got all the extra parts we needed – we’ll come onto that next.
 And although there are plenty of different parts, once you start putting them together you’ll see they only really fit together one way.

 The electrics literally can’t fit together any other way because each connection is a different size/shape.
-Plus there are plenty of helpful YouTube videos.

 But there are a few common things that people often get wrong when it comes to the diesel air heater install.
 Specifically the positions of the exhaust/inlet pipes and the fuel pump.

 - The exhaust and air inlet pipes need to be pointed in different directions underneath the van.
 This is so that exhaust fumes aren’t just being sucked up through the air inlet.
+We couldn’t do this with ours as it is located below our sliding door, but ideally the exhaust should also point out from underneath the van so fumes don’t collect.

 - To prevent build up on it, the filter on the air inlet should also not be facing towards the direction of travel.